JHU-CLSP/al-qasida/README.md

 }
 ```

+## Current to-dos

+To update soon:
+- 🚧 I noticed an issue that the `pre_humeval` outputs for MT tasks are not getting written properly without use of `eval/correct_scores.py`, due to absense of `llm_outputs/**/*samples*` files.
+Need to address this ASAP.
+- 🚧 Need to rename hehe --> cohere, TVD --> ADI2
+- 🚧 Make tutorial video in Arabic

 ## Tutorial video

 See our video tutorial for running AL-QASIDA [here](https://youtu.be/_BVEitNmtCI).
 Or feel free to go through the instructions at your own pace.